Autogyro vs Helicopter

 Autorotation as foundation; powered hover as destination.

 Before the helicopter matured into a practical vertical-lift machine, the autogyro established the physics and confidence that made rotary-wing flight inevitable.
-Juan de la Cierva’s breakthrough with the freely articulating rotor—flapping and lead-lag hinges—tamed dissymmetry of lift and enabled safe autorotation, while pioneers like Igor Sikorsky transformed these insights into reliable powered hover.
-This article explains the aerodynamic differences, the overlapping technologies, and the evolutionary step from autorotative lift to controlled vertical flight.
+Based on comprehensive research documented in Charles E. MacKay's authoritative work The Sycamore Seeds: The Early History of the Helicopter, this Enhanced Edition presents the complete story of how Juan de la Cierva's breakthrough with the freely articulating rotor—flapping and lead-lag hinges—tamed dissymmetry of lift and enabled safe autorotation, while pioneers like Igor Sikorsky transformed these insights into reliable powered hover.
+This comprehensive analysis explains the aerodynamic differences, the overlapping technologies, and the evolutionary step from autorotative lift to controlled vertical flight.

 Autogyro and early helicopter comparison